Shania Twain: 2002–2004: Up!

 After a change in management – QPrime replaced Landau – and a two-year break, along with the birth of their son, Eja (pronounced "Asia") D'Angelo, Twain and Lange returned to the studio.
 Up! was released on November 19, 2002.
-On January 26, 2003, Twain performed in the Super Bowl XXXVII halftime show.
-About a year later, Twain kicked off the Up!
+On January 26, 2003, she performed in the Super Bowl XXXVII halftime show.
+About a year later she kicked off the Up!
 Tour in Hamilton, Ontario, Canada on September 25, 2003.
 Up! was released with three different discs – country/acoustic (green CD), pop/rock (red CD), and world/dance (blue CD).
 Up! was given four out of five stars by Rolling Stone magazine, and debuted at No.1 on the Billboard albums chart, selling 874,000 in the first week alone.
 It remained at the top of the charts for five weeks.
-Twain's crossover appeal in the country, pop and dance genres, led Up! to reach 1 in Germany, 2 in Australia and the Top Five in the UK and France.
+Her crossover appeal in the country, pop and dance genres, led Up! to reach 1 in Germany, 2 in Australia and the Top Five in the UK and France.
 In Germany, Up! was certified 4× platinum and stayed in the Top 100 for a year and a half.
 The international music disc was remixed with Indian-style orchestral and percussion parts recorded in Mumbai, India.
 The new versions were produced by Simon and Diamond Duggal, brothers from Birmingham, England.
 They were originally invited to contribute parts to the pop version of "I'm Gonna Getcha Good!" which retained the Indian influence.

-Twain's popularity in UK was reflected by numerous appearances on the long-running music show Top of the Pops, performing singles from Come On Over from 1999.
-In 2002 an entire special show was dedicated to her on sister show TOTP2, in which Twain herself introduced some past performances of her greatest hits and new singles from Up!.
-In November 2004, she appeared on the annual BBC charity telethon Children in Need.
-During the show, she performed "Up!", and then took part in an all-star magic act in which she was sawn in half by magician Scott Penrose in an illusion called Clearly Impossible.
+Her popularity in UK was reflected by numerous appearances on the long-running music show Top of the Pops, performing singles from Come On Over from 1999.
+In 2002 an entire special show was dedicated to her on sister show TOTP2, in which she herself introduced some past performances of her greatest hits and singles from Up!.
+In November 2004 she appeared on the annual BBC charity telethon Children in Need.
+During the show, she performed "Up!", and took part in a magic act in which she was sawn in half by magician Scott Penrose in an illusion called Clearly Impossible.